dailystory/docs/articles/push-notifications/index.md

 * [What is a Device Binding?](#what-is-a-device-binding)

 ## Create a Push Notification
-To create a new Push Notification, navigate to Content > Push Notifications.
+To create a Push Notification, navigate to Content > Push Notifications.
 Next, in the main Push Navigation menu click `+ Create`.
 This will open the Push Notification editor.

 When the editor opens select the campaign this Push Notification is used within or create a new campaign.